MrJanHorak/nostagilic_moment_descent_clone/README.md

 ## Game Overview

-DESCENT is a first-person 3D shooter with zero-gravity movement inspired by the classic game Descent.
+DESCENDED is a first-person 3D shooter with zero-gravity movement inspired by the classic game Descent.
 Navigate through procedurally generated tunnels, destroy enemy ships, and collect power-ups to increase your score and survival chances.

 ### Game Mechanics